awegroup/ampyx-ap2-flightdata/README.md

 and control.
 Renewable Energy Vol. 140, pp. 1004-1011, 2019. https://doi.org/10.1016/j.renene.2019.03.111

 [2] E.C.
 Malz: Airborne Wind Energy - to fly or not to fly?
 PhD Thesis, Chalmers University of Technology, 2020. https://research.chalmers.se/en/publication/519020

+[3] G. Licitra, J. Koenemann, A. Bürger, P. Williams, R. Ruiterkamp, M. Diehl: Performance assessment of a rigid wing Airborne Wind Energy pumping system.
+Energy Vol. 173, pp. 569-585, 2019. https://doi.org/10.1016/j.energy.2019.02.064

+## Acknowledgments

+The authors would like to express their thanks to the team of Ampyx Power for contributing this data to the research community and to Elena Malz for providing some Python source code snippets with additional explanation of the data.